apacheignite/documentation/data-grid/sql-queries.md

 [/block]
 Ignite supports placing index data in off-heap memory.
 This makes sense for very large datasets since keeping data on heap can cause high GC activity and unacceptable response times.

 By default, Ignite stores SQL Indexes on heap.
-If `CacheConfiguration.setMemoryMode` is configured to one of the off-heap memory modes - `OFFHEAP_TIERED` or `OFFHEAP_VALUES`, indexes will be automatically stored in off-heap memory.
+If `CacheConfiguration.setMemoryMode` is configured to one of the off-heap memory modes - `OFFHEAP_TIERED` or `OFFHEAP_VALUES`, Ignite will store query indexes off-heap as well.
 Additionally, `CacheConfiguration.setOffHeapMaxMemory` property can be configured to a value >= 0 to enable off-heap memory.
 The default value of this property is `-1`
-[block:callout]
-{
-  "type": "info",
-  "body": "Note that when off-heap memory is configured, Ignite will store query indexes off-heap as well.
-This means that indexes will not take any portion of the on-heap memory.", "title": "Off-Heap Indexes"
-}
-[/block]

 To improve the performance of SQL queries with off-heap enabled, you can try to increase the value of `CacheConfiguration.setSqlOnheapRowCacheSize` property that has a default value of '10000'.
 [block:code]
 {